-The total of the decision unit in NEBS for the Technology Investment must reconcile with the total biennial cost shown on the Technology Investment forms.
+The total of the decision unit in NEBS for the technology investment must reconcile with the total biennial cost shown on the TIN.
 Units of measure estimates captured in the technology investment documents should be attached as notes in NEBS.
-A copy of the Technology Investment Notifications or previously approved Technology Investment Request (TIR) documents must be attached to the decision unit at the decision unit level in NEBS as reviewed by the EITS Technology Investment Administrator.
+A copy of the TIN completion memo must be attached to the decision unit at the decision unit level in NEBS as reviewed by the EITS Technology Investment Administrator.